 Weren’t the guys in ancient Greece so cool looking?
 Here are some ancient Greek hairstyles for men, especially curly haired men that will make you feel like a Spartan warrior!

-Hairstyles were influenced by religious activities, earlier cultures, and images of gods and emperors seen on sculptures and coins.
+Ancient Greek hairstyles were influenced by religious activities, earlier cultures, and images of gods and emperors seen on sculptures and coins.

 They were also influenced by lifestyle choices like sports, affluence, and the need to express one’s emotions.